 - While PVC manufacture is a major global user of chlorine, the contribution to global mercury emissions from chlorine manufacturing plants is small. - Mercury emissions from this source are set to be further reduced due to the global process of decommissioning of existing mercury cell production plants.
-Mercury emissions are therefore mostly a historical concern attributed to PVC. - Sourcing chlorine from membrane cell plants represents best available practice as this eliminates potential mercury emissions in the life cycle of PVC products.
-Non asbestos diaphragm cell production is also preferable to mercury based production processes. - The membrane cell process is the least energy intensive of the three chloro-alkali processes.
+Mercury emissions are therefore mostly a historical concern attributed to PVC. - Sourcing chlorine from membrane cell, non asbestos diaphragm and modified diaphragm plants represents best available practice as this eliminates potential mercury emissions in the life cycle of PVC products. - The membrane cell process is the least energy intensive of the three chloro-alkali processes.